abukhalil-LTUC-ASAC/102-learning-journal/machine.md

 # Tasked to watch some videos!

 That's right!
-Get this [link](https://www.youtube.com/playlist?list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-) on and start watching bill gates, being a cool guy that he is<sub>* not an ad*</sub>, introducing a series to know more about computers! *Don't ask me why not show this at the beginning*
+Get this [link](https://www.youtube.com/playlist?list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-) on and start watching bill gates, being a cool guy that he is<sub>* not an ad*</sub>, introducing a series to know more about computers! *Don't ask me why not show this at the beginning*.

 Just to make it easier for you, I had summarised what I understood. **First-next** video shows us the concept of the computer, and why it was needed to lift some repetitive labour and ease work!
 And how just `input`,`storage`,`processing` and `output` is exactly what machinese do.